crates/Doctor/README.md

 Sometimes mappings conflict other mappings, so that defining your mappings as no-recursive is a good practice.

-The example below demosrates such a case, the _o_ goes one line below and enter insert mode.
+The example below demostrates such a case, the _o_ goes one line below and enter insert mode.
 The expected 4 lines below and enter insert mode behaviour, end up with endless loop.
 The _o_ will call _4o_ and it will call another _4o_ etc.

 ```